MxOrbulent/InfoOps/README.md

 released while keeping the rest of the software intact (and safe from commies).
 This forces the company to provide source for LGPL licensed parts of their own project.
 And at the same time it allows them to protect their own code that is not licensed under LGPL (like other parts of the project).

 **To that end, DO NOT ASK US TO LICENSE PROJECTS UNDER GPL, OR INFACT DO NOT ASK US TO USE X LICENSE OVERALL.
 WE DECIDE WHAT LICENSE GOES ONTO THE REPOSITORY AND SUBSEQUENTLY THE CODE.
-END OF STORY**
+END OF STORY, ONLY PROJECTS THAT DEMAND TO BE UNDER GPL (DUE TO USING GPL CODE) WILL BE LICENSED AS GPL**